Market

 1. FINANCIAL RESULTS

-Financial Performance of the Company for the year ended 31st March, 2024 is summarized below:
+Financial Performance of the Company for the financial year ended on 31st March, 2025 is summarized below:

 Particulars